sage-code/maj/case.md

 **note:** in this document I use Maj capitalization!

-there are some good reasons to make a new language that is very much different than current languages:
+there are some good reasons to make a new and different language:

 **as a project:**

 * study grammar and vocabulary of other languages;
 * experiment with different words and sounds;
-* making training software for string manipulations;
+* making new software for string manipulations;

 **as a product**

 once the language is established it can be usable for:

-* making video games;
+* chat with friends;
 * making fantastic movies;
-* chat with friends;
 * storing knowledge;
+* making video games;
 * artificial intelligence;

 the last use-case is actually the most valuable of all. we think usually in a language. it takes decades to master a language until you can use it to make rational thinking. having an efficient language will enable you to think better when making AI for computers.